RaphaelaPrammer/Ironhack-Front-End-My-Notes-and-Labs/readme.md

   - computed ( { get(){}, set(){} })
   - get - receives the values we want to manipulate in cache
   - set(newValue) - sets the new Value with the changes of the values of get in the cache

+10. **Two Way Data Binding:**

+- will actualize the variables from the DOM inputs
+- to connect form data inputs with our data

+- v-model=" var " --> to connect with reactive data from inputs --> two-way-binding!

+- @submit.prevent="submitForm" (submitForm is a function)
+- v-model.trim=" " -> deletes whitespace of the end from user-inputs
+- v-model.lazy=" " -> syncs the input with the data after the input/change is completed (and not, as default, after each character )
+- v-model.number=" " ->